Advocate for the gently roaring potential of life,

 "Whatever the moment of germination, when I started writing I was coming out of a deep dive into conscious sexuality, and had been teaching and studying matters of the spirit and heart for some time.
 I knew the book would be for young people, with a focus on re-framing sex, and thought 150 pages or so and a few months of writing would do it.

-"The first chapters were easy.
+"The first chapters were straightforward.
 Body changes and reproductive sex.
 I wanted readers to be on the same page, with the giggles and taboos out of the closet from the get go.

 "When I finished drafting Chapter Three, ‘Most Sex Is Not About Making Babies’, I came to a stop.
-Because there it was in front of me, in black and white.
-Most of the reasons we’re sexual, especially when we’re young, are because we're insecure, or don’t know ourselves very well at all.
-We want to be liked, or get respect, we feel pressure or obligation.
-We think sex means love or power, and a lot of the time there’s some powerful attraction that we’ve no idea what to do with or if it’s even normal.
+Because there it was in front of me, in black and white; most of the reasons we’re sexual, especially when we’re young, are because we're insecure or don’t know ourselves very well at all—we want to be liked, get respect, we think sex means love, we feel pressure or obligation, and a lot of the time there’s some mad attraction that we’ve no idea what to do with or if it’s even normal.

-"In that moment, it dawned on me: the book I was writing was a much bigger conversation than I’d anticipated.
-If most young people were operating from a foundation that was, on some level unstable, the first question was why?
-And the second was how to change that?
+"In that moment I understood the book I was writing was a much bigger conversation than I’d anticipated.
+If most young people were operating from a foundation that, on some level was unstable, the first question was why?
+And the second was how to address that?

-"That was some time ago and a lot has happened since.
+"That was a while ago and a lot has happened since.

-"When I’ve doubted what I'm doing, something has come along to refuel me.
-My own children have lost their footing, or grappled with the feeling of not wanting to be alive.
-Or their friends have, or friends of friends, or just about every young person I’ve known or heard of.
-Making me realize I can’t put the blinkers on or turn away.
+"The many times I’ve hit a brick wall and doubted what I'm doing, something has come along to refuel me—my own children have lost their footing or grappled with the feeling of not wanting to be alive, or their friends have, or friends of friends, or just about every young person I’ve known or heard of—making me realize I can’t put the blinkers on or turn away.

 "While I’m not exactly sure when it started, without my knowing it, All Manner of Things has become, and continues to be, a life-changing, ever-informing journey."